top of page

 We operate transparently and encourage you to ask questions and discuss any concerns so that we have the opportunity to address them.
 You will find us open to reasonable and mature dialogue.

 Although we are maniacal about health and safety, anywhere dogs play in groups there is the potential for fights, injuries, and even death.
 Our handlers cannot have eyes on every dog every second; however, they have been trained to keep an active lookout, to observe body language, and to intervene at the first sign of a problem.
-Few boarding and daycare businesses provide this level of oversight.

-Because we’re focusing here on negative behaviors, I point out that our main focus isn’t on correcting negative behavior but on rewarding positive.
+Because we’re focusing here on negative behaviors, we point out that our main focus isn’t on correcting negative behavior but on rewarding positive.
 We don’t use treats because with dogs in a group they can cause disagreements and altercations.
 Instead, we use lots of verbal praise and physical affection.

 Striking or Kicking